department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-design-system-documentation.md

 ---
 name: CMS Design System Documentation
 about: Use this template for a designer to update the CMS design system documentation.
-title: 'Update/add <insert topic here> in the design system documentation.'
+title: Update/add <insert topic here> in the design system documentation.
-labels: CMS design system, CMS design, CMS Team, Needs refining
+labels: CMS design system, CMS Team, Needs refining
-assignees: BlakeOrgan
+assignees: ''

 ---